holiday eating tips for diabetes, bon secours greenville

 • Schedule “me time” to keep your stress level down.

-• If you stray away from the healthy eating path, shake it off, pick yourself up and get back on track.
+• If you stray from the healthy eating path, shake it off, pick yourself up and get back on track.

 Looking for a traditional holiday dish that is also diabetic-friendly?
 Look no further than this stuffing recipe.
 It is sure to be a hit with your loved ones as well.